-Delicious tender caramelized bbq Slow Cooker Pulled Pork Sandwich – a perfect family meal!!
+Delicious tender caramelized BBQ Slow Cooker Pulled Pork Sandwich – a perfect family meal!!

-Using the slow cooker has other benefits too, as it makes the meat so tender and juicy and it literally falls apart when you go to shred it with two forks, kinda how pulled pork gets it’s name of course – the pulling apart of the meat to shred it.
+Using the slow cooker has other benefits too, as it makes the meat so tender and juicy and it literally falls apart when you go to shred it with two forks, kinda how pulled pork gets the name of course – the pulling apart of the meat to shred it.

 I know it is tempting to use a sweetener or similar to try and keep a recipe syn free, but trust me when I say you just won’t get the same result.
 For the sake of a few syns for the maple syrup in my sauce recipe, it is totally worth it, and when you divide up into portions, it’s hardly any syns at all.

 The first time we tried it was when we took a trip down south to Kentucky.
 I was so surprised how good it tasted as it’s not a recipe that looks particularly visually appealing when served to you.

-Many smokehouse, will serve the pulled pork plain with no barbecue sauce mixed in, that might seem odd, but it can actually be the best way really, as you can then really appreciate the seasoning they use, which can vary greatly depending on what part of the USA you are in.
+Many smokehouses, will serve the pulled pork plain with no barbecue sauce mixed in, that might seem odd, but it can actually be the best way really, as you can then really appreciate the seasoning they use, which can vary greatly depending on what part of the USA you are in.
 They also can use different ways of smoking the meat, that gives it that amazing flavour.

-Then on the table where they serve your food, comes a whole variety of different barbecue sauces to choose from, that way you can enjoy the pulled pork with the type of barbecue sauce you prefer – some of the main varieties I have seen are sweet and smokey (my fav and the style I use in this recipe), then their is original, mustard style – generally called Carolina, spicy and then the really really spicy one, which is usually kept off the table and only available on request, you seriously don’t want to add that to your plate by mistake.
+Then on the table where they serve your food, comes a whole variety of different barbecue sauces to choose from, that way you can enjoy the pulled pork with the type of barbecue sauce you prefer – some of the main varieties I have seen are sweet and smokey (my fav and the style I use in this recipe), then there is original, mustard style – generally called Carolina, spicy and then the really really spicy one, which is usually kept off the table and only available on request, you seriously don’t want to add that to your plate by mistake.

-That is usually if you are order just pulled pork, if you go for a Pulled Pork sandwich or similar, then it will usually come with a barbecue sauce mixed into the meat.
+That is usually if you order just pulled pork, if you go for a Pulled Pork sandwich or similar, then it will usually come with a barbecue sauce mixed into the meat.
 The type is usually given on the menu.
 Most Pulled Pork sandwiches I have tried have always been with a sweet and smokey sauce – yum!!

 I’m sure a lot of people who have never tried Pulled Pork before would take a look at and think “that’s not for me”, but it’s something that has to be tried.
 I’ve never come across someone who did try it and say they didn’t like it.
 It’s a pretty unique recipe that’s for sure, but one which is oh so good.
 So many different ways to serve it too.

+Love this slow cooker pulled pork?
 Check out some of these other Pulled Pork recipes:

 - Low Syn Pulled Pork Pizza